unicrons/github-actions-playground/workshop/container_scan/README.md

 ## Tools Used in This Module

 - **Trivy** - Vulnerability, misconfiguration and secret scanner for containers.
-  - It also supports scanning filesystems or repos, but we will focus on containers.
+  - It also supports scanning filesystems, IaC or repos, but we will focus on containers for this module.

 ## Learning Objectives